Soda, Sugar, and Weight Gain

 Obesity and genetics were once classified as the primary causes of heart disease, but the findings of the study suggest that it’s more related to the consumption of sugar and other dietary habits.

 Sugary beverages have also been found to produce inflammation – a major cause of chronic health conditions.
-It produces internal visceral fat storage that strains blood circulation and overall organ function.
+It has been found to produce internal visceral fat storage that strains blood circulation and overall organ function.

 Additional lab tests in the study confirmed elevated levels of C-reactive protein (CRP) and leptin.
 C-reactive protein is the most accurate lab test that measures inflammation levels throughout the body.
 Leptin is a hormone that helps regulate your metabolism.